Christmas Card Drawing Ideas to Support Language Development

 Why Vocabulary Building with your Child is so Important!

 Building your child’s vocabulary is a vital pre-reading skill.
-This is because schools teach what is referred to as the ‘The Simple View of Reading’:
+This is because schools teach what is referred to as the ‘The Simple View of Reading’(explained on our blog on 28/08/25).

 This means that a child decodes the words using their phonics skills and their own vocabulary knowledge to help them understand the text they are reading.

-So, for a child to have good reading skills they need to be able to speedily decode unknown words and recognise familiar printed words.
+So, for a child to have good reading skills they need to be able to speedily decode unknown words and recognize familiar printed words.
 And, understand the meaning and grammatical structure of the spoken language and then use this knowledge to understand the printed text.

 This means that a child: